 - After sauce has been simmering for 10 minutes, add the tofu.
 Cover the tofu completely with the sauce.
 Turn off the heat, and cover with a lid.
 Allow to sit for 30 minutes to soak up all the flavors.
 While the tofu is marinating, preheat the oven to 375 F.

-- Grease a baking sheet with 1 tbsp of olive oil.
+- Grease a baking sheet with 1 tablespoon of olive oil.
 Place marinated tofu onto baking sheet, leaving room between each slice.
 Don't overcrowd.
 Spoon a bit of extra marinade on top of each piece of tofu.
 Bake for 40 minutes, or until the outside is crispy and the inside is soft.

 - Tastes great enjoyed on its own or in a vegan reuben sandwich.